deammion/Engr-Project/architecture_design/architecture-design.md

 ### 4.1 Logical
 The proxy will be designed and function independently without any interaction or input from the website user.
 The website owner will also have limited interactions with the proxy.
 If the project is made open-source, the website owners only interactions with the proxy plugin will be switching between modes.
 If the program is not made open source, then the client Redshield will be handling this implementation. <br>

 The diagram below shows the logical interactions of the proxy.
-It shows how each phase: collection, analyse, and operational all act independently from each other, and how they function relative to the end user, depending on what stage the proxy is set too. <br>
+It shows how each phase: collection, analyse, and operational all act independently from each other, and how they function relative to the end-user, depending on what stage the proxy is set to. <br>

 ![alternative text](http://www.plantuml.com/plantuml/png/tLPHRzis47xNhpZaAG4g0tijKg61csm5wYMeFVHX6G96EjjSA58ZgQI2qV--CobHPEaEtSCme2wAIlo-Etwy-tZLMsEPjdqhYbemO-1QDhyPrEFR9tmqt69HZCjGbXNSQVLvWDUmOKzeW4bWjULAtajusVDw3nfDBwm1JWZyijdSmKVygqTZYwKI0XqPBiifEMLQesoWbzZGQpE5c4v9WyLjXveTGvZu_g2YO_KJsw7NUYWAe1zAo-tWbnwkICOpeqYF-UEk69S7z_ubNdulQzLokNDxEDpzoZ8ydcts22r5Gwre5zap8GO8SEtFZGQqL-Zgrim4xGj4gmQsGhs0UloJ0ipPgSqyvdWdjQpGxbK3zHxh9mDywsiJS9UV6s1132YTIJcviqjvG_6ReSFpYxXIIrSfmvvnQiBXbE35c7vnh1DAEtCwb3TSuBbGjMltHO1UDBUuKGxrgKxitAg6RuTvxt_StD11MWoK1EkKdbNjhUqMn_9DYHSjcJua3nLCQl6rm-3ifpCegIzC3cVEO-JUPUIJiLDRfUzbucFZqhc8HPNQyBMxL9m4G4GYLbg8Z9SaySegzq_SkgC-KcQAuijybURBUoZ6yR3USnHDT2LkVR7hNckKTaeNu2kjsV216qiRUEhlVu2fDU_iXktCN5U3ifcYtykjele6g6RoIAQb_AR6hOfahQsc8yFHGR-ogF7XOOT1x8rMhRFQn9wtxhk6MLocXoCTcOoEQHFTWtYRB3eNisUo4VZW1hDbktE3OliAwEaLC6krkVYQYR99U1c1PBCHFZu6FF0ImUTvcqAjCp9SBXP9sNEAiwMtYhEZxRKqyEvs1VVoxaXiyWIUxYBJN7xkcpmYjkgLP68mt1nIRwm-h2spsAAqXAJcc3mR6AUwzatVRTtqaFKmUuvB2vQtQAww3fd69ZAttSH0v85T1kLxXVkI-PjQlvp7QaWOLazcOrkBmqTcAK4gFaQWYDMl8oGINpDHzu9PZF5GBlhhiwIDS2qEHuh6rIbgDHSwPsP9O_tn68oT4drT7FnG8o8J3zv__y5W2zDhMabR4WJ4_lx_1fcJaawp7s6OPUUa2xBbkdqWv-8X_ToXRbr_fd2JrYUjJ9Y4MUzoSfY9VlbV3iOu9kJuZX4PcTxPPssL9icNxvXbZynWLT6vwS_ubUpkqnIyPizuv0KmP8v19o_vYYYhaqmI-4bpYwGGjJjLGeFBybjXFwCr48v49neBKRvvKyMAunXtK0VEaNC1ohAimdyN4xj9wS3DlOHdv2-4F0vWzpY7h5I3HNWhgtYYZ9s0wuRRCMdnbXRwLlmD)

 As stated above the proxy's three phases all operate independently from each other.
 The diagram below shows how the proxy operates relative to what phase it is in, and the logical flow of how the proxy will operate depending on certain conditions.
 NOTE: the red circles are start and end conditions.
 The blue diamonds are branching decisions.
-The green boxes are conditionial responses depending on those decisions and the white squares occur regradless of those decisions. <br>
+The green boxes are conditional responses depending on those decisions and the white squares occur regardless of those decisions. <br>

 ![State Diagram](State_Diagram.jpg)